cooldude2243/Marlin-Firmware--Ender-3-Max/README.md

 # 3d-printer-files-for-ender-3-max
 For ender 3 max

-These configuration files have the following eneabled for the Ender 3 Max.
+These configuration files have the following enabled for the Ender 3 Max.

 - A filament sensor with advanced pause
 - m600 change filament script